-"Lord, now lettest Thou Thy servant depart in peace, according to Thy word."-LUKE H. 29.
+"Lord, now lettest Thou Thy servant depart in peace, according to Thy word."-LUKE ii.
+29.

-" LORD, the waves are breaking o'er me and around, Oft of coming tempests I hear the moaning sound, Here there is no safety, rocks on either hand,

-"Tis a foreign roadstead, a strange and hostile land,

-Wherefore should I linger ? others gone before Long since safe are landed on a calm and friendly shore :
+" LORD, the waves are breaking o'er me and around, Oft of coming tempests I hear the moaning sound, Here there is no safety, rocks on either hand, 'Tis a foreign roadstead, a strange and hostile land, Wherefore should I linger? others gone before Long since safe are landed on a calm and friendly shore : Now the sailing orders in mercy, Lord, bestow,-